Sedlacek-Solutions/SwiftUI-Symbols/README.md

 ### Adding SF Symbols

-SF Symbols can be added to the `SFSymbol` enum using static properties:
+SF Symbols can be created using static properties:

 ```swift
 extension SFSymbol {